Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 ### RavenDB cmdlets

 NServiceBus now supports multiple versions of the [RavenDB](/nservicebus/ravendb/version-compatibility.md) client.
 Previous versions of the PowerShell module included cmdlets to install and test RavenDB V2.0.2375.
-To avoid confusion we have removed these cmdlets in Version 5.0:
+To avoid confusion these cmdlets were removed in Version 5.0:

 	Install-NServiceBusRavenDB
 	Test-NServiceBusRavenDBInstallation